ctcl-bregis/ctclsite-rust/config/projects/content/mct2/power.md

 This is the supply voltage for the keypad board that feeds directly to the FPC connector.

 #### SMEC_PREG
-This is the output of the SY21019 buck converter that is stepped down further by LDOs.
+This is the output of the SY21019 buck converter that is to be stepped down further by LDOs.
+The SY21019, in this case, is used as a pre-regulator.

 ##### SMEC_VDD
 This is the main supply voltage for the embedded controller, SMEC.
 The power supply is also used by the two external oscillators, an SiT1602B and SiT1533.